-Exploitation/monetisation of IP in Malta can occur in any way that is not considered a breach of Maltese Laws (which are unrelated to IP).
-From an IP point of view, the only rules or restrictions that need to be followed is that a contract in writing is necessary.
+Exploitation/monetisation of IP in Malta can occur in any way that is not considered a breach of Maltese laws (which are unrelated to IP).
+From an IP point of view, the only rule that needs to be followed is that a contract in writing is necessary.